plcrisp/Automatic-IDF-Graphs/README.md

 - 📊 *get_distribution.py*: analyze daily or sub-daily precipitation data by fitting statistical distributions, generating visualizations, and saving the parameters of the best-fitted distributions for further use.

-- 📐 *idf_generator.py* : Centralizes the generation of IDF (Intensity-Duration-Frequency) curves for hydrological analysis.
-Includes modular functions to compute parameters, fit statistical distributions, and generate comprehensive IDF tables.
-Handles tasks such as calculating theoretical maximum precipitation for various return periods, determining duration-based and return-period-based parameters, optimizing constants like t0, and producing final IDF parameters (t0, n, K, m) that describe the relationship between rainfall intensity, duration, and frequency.
-Results can optionally be saved to CSV files for further use in modeling and analysis.
+- 📐 *idf_generator.py* : Generates IDF (Intensity-Duration-Frequency) curves for hydrological analysis.
+Computes key parameters (t0, n, K, m) by fitting statistical distributions, optimizing constants, and modeling relationships between rainfall intensity, duration, and frequency.
+Supports tasks like calculating theoretical precipitation for return periods and generating IDF tables, with optional CSV export for further analysis.

 ## 📖 References